n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 canonical order before the mark-to-base and mark-to-mark positioning features from GPOS can be correctly applied.

-> Note: The following algorithm contains steps specific to shaping
+> Note: The following algorithm contains steps specific to reordering
-> `<arab>` text runs.
-It is included to maintain compatibility with the
+> Arabic marks.
+Since Garshuni text, which uses the Syriac script to
-> general-purpose Arabic shaping model.
+> write the Arabic language, employs Arabic marks, shaping engines
+> should not omit the mark-reordering logic.

 In particular, those marks that have strong affinity to the base character must be placed closest to the base.